OscarDHdz/cicd-api/README.md

 ![knex_migartions](./knex_migrations.PNG)
 * In this picture, you can see that the firs migration ran todo and users scripts.

-# How to Use KneJS Migrations API
+# How to Use KnexJS Migrations API
 You can use It either by CLI or It's own module.

 First of all, you need to have configured your _knexfile_ which basically contains the connection object.